gustavoleiteluz-ux/legal-cdr-zotero-automation/UPDATE_INSTRUCTIONS.md

 This version includes both open and closed-access publications.
 DOI links lead to the official journal page; restricted PDFs are not downloaded.

 It also performs an automatic historical backfill.
-Every daily run searches the latest 120 days plus one five-year historical window.
-The final window has no lower date boundary, so the historical search has no minimum publication date.
+Every daily run searches the latest 120 days plus one of seven five-year historical windows covering 1991–2025.
+The historical cycle repeats every seven days.